 Afternoon: We’ll continue our journey through a scenic section of the Navajo Reservation past Comb Ridge, Tsegi Canyon, Black Mesa, the Elephant Feet, Tuba City, The Little Colorado River Canyon, the northern end of the Painted Desert, and wide open sweeping vistas.
 Upon arrival at historic Cameron Trading Post, we’ll check in to our hotel with time to freshen up and relax before dinner.

-Dinner: In the Cameron Trading Post restaurant, we’ll have our farewell dinner We will order off a select menu plus salad, dessert and one non alcoholic beverage.
+Dinner: In the Cameron Trading Post restaurant, we’ll enjoy our farewell dinner with our meals ordered from a select menu, plus salad, dessert and one non-alcoholic beverages.
 The restaurant is decorated with beautiful Navajo rugs, baskets, pottery, antique cabinets, and stained glass — all topped with a pressed tin ceiling.

 Activity note: The drive to Phoenix is about 200 miles, approximately 3.5 hours with a stop or two along the way.

-Breakfast: Enjoy our plated Breakfast with choices such as eggs, bacon, pancakes, oatmeal, toast, juice, coffee, tea, water.
+Breakfast: At the hotel, we’ll order our meals from a select menu with choices such as eggs, bacon, pancakes, oatmeal, toast, juice, coffee, tea, water.

 Morning: We’ll load our luggage (in reverse order of drop offs), depart, and ride to the Phoenix Airport with arrival expected by 1:00 p.m., followed by a stop at our original hotel.
 This concludes our program.

 Lunch: A sack lunch is provided during the return to Phoenix for those who would like it.
-We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
-Please join our Facebook page and share photos of your program.
-Visit us at www.facebook.com/rsadventures.
-Best wishes for all your journeys!
+We hope you enjoyed this Road Scholar program sponsored by Northern Arizona University and we look forward to hosting you in the future.
+Keep in touch via the Road Scholar Social Network and our NAU Road Scholar Facebook page www.facebook.com/nauroadscholar, and www.facebook.com/rsadventures where you can share memories, picture and comments.
+Best wishes for all of your journeys.